 G.fast is the latest technology that allows us to greatly increase data transfer speeds in the fixed network.

 The technology is particularly useful where there are no plans for a continuous fibre-optic connection – bandwidths of up to 500 Mbit/s are possible on very short copper lines already in place thanks to G.fast.
 The first customers were able to test the new technology at the start of 2015.
-We will introduce G.fast across the Swisscom network from the end of 2016 Swisscom was the first European telecommunications provider to put G.fast into regular operation with an ongoing programme of expansion.
+At the end of 2016 Swisscom was the first European telecommunications provider to put G.fast into regular operation with an ongoing programme of expansion.

 The next generation of mobile communication promises to change everything.
 It won't just be much faster.
 It will also respond in real time and enable applications that we can only dream of now.
 Together with our partners Ericsson and the École Polytechnique Fédérale de Lausanne (EPFL), we are driving forward the next generation of mobile communication with our "5G for Switzerland" programme.
 Our goal: to introduce 5G on the Swisscom network in 2020.